cbetti/select-and-concat/README.md

 A simple UI to select multiple text files for concatenation.
-Useful for copy/paste into gists, AIs, etc.
+Useful for copy/pasting multiple files all at once into gists, AIs, etc.